sanjosh/smallprogs/basic/Solve.md

 * approximation algo
 * randomized

-ladder of approaches
+ladder
 1. transform the problem
-2. algorithmic with index
+2. does local choice work ? then greedy
+2. divide and conquer ?
+3. if not, find recurrence
-3. recurrence ? dynamic programming
+3. optimal substructure - dynamic programming
-4. nothing - backtracking
+4. nothing possible : use backtracking

+if recursion branches K ways - time is (K^n), where n is height of tree example
+1. knights tour - 8^n where n = height of tree which is 64 positions
+2. subset sum - n.(2^n) where n = height of tree, and n = time to sum a subset